Get insights.

 Employees play an important role in the success of any business or company.
 It is essential to keep the employees happy.

 The employee should like the company culture.
 He should feel recognized for his achievements.
-The employee should be sure of good career growth in the company.
+The employee should have good career growth in the company.
 And there are many other factors that determine the satisfaction of employees in any organization.

 When there are many employees in a company, it is impossible to talk to everyone and receive feedback about their satisfaction level.